MarcTheSpark/scamp/README.md

 ## Features

-- Flexible and extensible playback: Although SCAMP comes with a basic general MIDI soundfont, any .sf2 soundfont can be used, and multiple soundfonts can be used simultaneously.
-Beyond that, the OSCScampInstrument class allows playback to be done by controlling an external synth over OSC.
-For even broader flexibility, custom instruments can inherit from the ScampInstrument class and redefine how notes are played.
+- Flexible and extensible playback: Although SCAMP comes with a basic general MIDI soundfont, any .sf2 soundfont can be used, and playback can also include MIDI or OSC messages to external programs or synthesizers, which effectively offers limitless sonic possibilities.

-- Note-based, but in a broad sense: Although SCAMP conceives of music in terms of notes, the ability to use anything as a soundfont and to control synths over OSC lends a great deal of variety to what a note represents.
+- Note-based, but in a broad sense: Although SCAMP conceives of music in terms of notes, notes in SCAMP are extremely flexible sound-objects that can include the continuous evolution of arbitrary playback parameters.

 - Effortless microtonality: to play the G above middle C 30 cents sharp, the user has only to use the MIDI pitch 67.3.
 Behind the scenes, SCAMP manages all of the MIDI pitchbend messages, placing notes on separate channels where necessary so that these pitch bends do not conflict.

 - Effortless playback of glissandi and dynamic envelopes.
 Both pitch and volume can follow arbitrary curves defined using the [_expenvelope_](https://github.com/MarcTheSpark/expenvelope) package.

 - Flexible and precise polyphonic tempo control using [_clockblocks_](https://github.com/MarcTheSpark/clockblocks).
 In SCAMP, different layers of music moving at different tempi can be interweaved with one another while remaining coordinated.
 Smooth accelerandi and ritardandi are possible, and the resulting music can be quantized according to the tempo of any layer.

 - Sensible and flexible quantization.
 The user has a fine degree of control over how rhythms are quantized and over the degree of complexity in the resulting notation.